Is parental smacking now a criminal offence in Scotland?

 The UK Supreme Court noted in a recent ruling that “there is an inextricable link between the protection of the family and the protection of fundamental freedoms in liberal democracies.”
 It went on to say “Different upbringings produce different people” before concluding: “Within limits, families must be left to bring up their children in their own way."

-- Banning smacking will inevitably catch ordinary loving parents and turn them into criminals.
+- 85% of Scottish adults have been smacked.
+Outlawing reasonable chastisement will inevitably catch ordinary loving parents and turn them into criminals.
 The slightest touch could become grounds for an assault charge.

 - Children could be removed from their parents merely on the suspicion of having been smacked.